 Schools should also consider if an Individual Healthcare Plan is a proportionate response to a child's medical condition

-Absence due to both physical and mental illness should be accurately recorded.
+According to the DfE absence due to both physical and mental illness should be recorded as authorised absence.
 The potential legal implications of unauthorised absences rarely help improve attendance, can add to the child's anxiety and substantially increase the difficulties families face.
 Attendance cannot take priority over health needs and families need your support rather than fines and prosecution.

 Not supplying learning opportunities during absence means the pupil gets further behind which adds to anxieties around returning to school.